-CRCC's mental health therapist will also spend their time bringing mental health awareness and education to teachers on topics like trauma and mental health issue referrals.
-They will aim to attend events like registration nights, parent-teacher pending lots of money during backto-school shopping doesn't just apply to students and their parents.
+Teachers stretch their dollars to provide for students and class pending lots of money during backto-school shopping doesn't just apply students and their parents.
 Every year teachers all over the country spend their own money on everything from decorations to new technology for their students and rooms.